People are using SWAT teams to get revenge on competitors or prank others. It’s called swatting.

 Let’s say I have beef with you.
-In this day and age it’s pretty easy to track down where you live and find out a few things about you simply by doing some computer hacking.
-So I find out where you live and then using a phone masking system I call the cops and pretend to be you, or your son, or daughter, or just someone in the house.
+In this day and age it’s pretty easy to track down where you live and find out a few things about you simply by doing some online research.
+So I find out where you live and then, using a phone masking system, I call the cops and pretend to be you, your son, daughter, or just someone in the house.

 I get on the phone with 911 and say, “I just shot my wife and now I’m going to shoot my kids.”
 They trace the call and find it coming from your house and dispatch a SWAT team to take care of the hostage situation.

 Meanwhile, you’re at home watching TV, your kids are upstairs in their rooms doing homework, and your wife is puttering around in the kitchen.
+Maybe your neighbor even hears the call on their police scanner.
 Suddenly your door flies open and ten cops in SWAT gear burst through the door to end the situation.
-If you’re lucky they won’t “end” you in the process.
+If you’re lucky, they won’t “end” you in the process.